Optimizing Large Model Training through Overlapped Activation Recomputation: Evaluation

-We evaluate the effectiveness of model partitioning by comparing \pname{} to \textit{dp-partitioning}, which ensures that the same amount of model parameters are distributed across pipeline stages.
-We use the same recomputation policy (described in \pname{}-heuristic) for fair comparison in all the experiments.
-We use two models with 13B and 20B parameters, respectively.
-And we use three micro-batch sizes (i.e., 2, 4, and 8) and the NVLink-4x4 GPU topology.

-Figure ~\ref{fig:partition_eval} illustrates the throughput of the compared partitioning mechanisms (normalized to dp-partitioning).
-First, we observe that the throughput with the \pname{} partitioning scheme is increased by 1.27$\times$-1.33$\times$, and 1.3$\times$-1.41$\times$ for the models with 13B and 20B parameters, respectively.
-The dp-partitioning scheme may cause uneven execution times across pipeline stages, negatively impacting overall training performance.
-Moreover, the performance benefit of \pname{} is increased with larger models.
-This is because training smaller models requires less GPU memory, leading to lower or even no recomputation overhead, thereby alleviating the issue of load unbalancing across stages.
+\wj{ Figure~\ref{fig:partition_eval} shows the throughput comparison of dp-partitioning and \pname{}'s partitioning.
+We use GPT-13B and GPT-23B models on the NVIDIA-NVLink cluster. } \pname{}'s partitioning increases the throughput by 1.1$\times$--1.14$\times$, and 1.16$\times$--1.23$\times$ for the 13B and 23B models respectively.
+The dp-partitioning scheme may cause uneven execution times across pipeline stages, negatively impacting overall training performance. \wj{ Figure~\ref{fig:partition_details} shows that enabling \pname{}'s partitioning reduces the bubbles in the pipeline by 30\%. } Moreover, \pname{} brings more benefits for larger models because training smaller models requires less GPU memory, leading to lower or even no recomputation overhead, thereby alleviating the issue of load unbalancing across stages.